20 Things I Thought Mattered Before Having Kids - Baby Chick

 Are there nights when I feel like I’m missing out on all the fun I used to have?
 To be honest, not really.
 This is the life I’ve dreamed of.
 I cherish bedtime stories, songs, and snuggles with my daughter.
 Our days with our children pass us by before our eyes.
 I’m more than happy to stay put and soak them up.

 Going back to #1, the pressure I put on myself to be my very best before becoming a mom was intense.
 This mattered to me before having kids.
 It still does, but my definition of “my very best” has changed.
-I’ve learned that while taking care of myself as a mom is hugely important, it’s also important to give myself grace.
+I’ve learned that while taking care of myself as a mom is hugely important, giving myself grace is also important.
 My children will learn from my example, and I want them to always show self-love.
 And who are we kidding?
 Chasing a toddler around all day, every day, is a workout in itself!

 Becoming a mom has made me realize I cannot control everything.
 As hard as it can be, I need to get comfortable with that reality.
 My birth story with my daughter didn’t go to plan.
 Not in the slightest.
 I became pregnant with our first son seven months postpartum and lost him less than two months later.
 Motherhood comes with challenges and setbacks.
 Letting go of control doesn’t eliminate that, but it sure helps minimize mom guilt.
 Life is too short to be bogged down by that.